wp-plugins/crony/readme.txt

 Tested up to: 4.1.1
 Stable tag: 0.4.5

-THIS IS A BETA VERSION - Currently in development - Create and Manage Cronjobs in WP by loading Scripts via URLs, including Scripts, running Functions, and/or running PHP code.
+Create and Manage Cronjobs in WP by loading Scripts via URLs, including Scripts, running Functions, and/or running PHP code.
 This plugin utilizes the wp_cron API.

 == Description ==

-**THIS IS A BETA VERSION - Currently in development**

 Create and Manage Cronjobs in WP by loading Scripts via URLs, including Scripts, running Functions, and/or running PHP code.
 This plugin utilizes the wp_cron API.